exasol/exasol-test-setup-abstraction-java/README.md

 }
 ```

-The `ExasolTestSetupFactory` in the example returns a test setup for an AWS cluster if the specified config file (`cloudSetup/generated/testConfig.json`) exists.
-Otherwise, it returns a test setup based on a local running Exasol-Testcontainer.
+The `ExasolTestSetupFactory` in the example returns a test setup based on a local running Exasol-Testcontainer.

-Usually you generate the `testConfig.json` using the Terraform module [terraform-aws-exasol-test-setup >= 1.0.0](https://github.com/exasol/terraform-aws-exasol-test-setup/).
-For details see the [guide for setting up a project with cloud resources](doc/user_guide/setup_project_with_cloud_resources.md).

 You can also select a specific test-setup in code.
 For that simply replace `new ExasolTestSetupFactory().getTestSetup()` by `new ExasolTestcontainerTestSetup()`.